Downtown Summerlin (shopping center)

 The Downtown Summerlin shopping center or DTS is an outdoor shopping, dining, and entertainment center.
 It is a part of the greater Downtown Summerlin area, a 400 acre development which lies within the community of Summerlin South on the western outskirts of Las Vegas, Nevada.
 The shopping center contains 1600000 sqft and is located on 106 acres.

 The two major anchor stores are Dillard's and Macy's.
 In total, Downtown Summerlin is home to over 125 shops, bars, and restaurants, as well as a Regal Cinemas movie theater.

-A mall for the Summerlin community had been planned by the Howard Hughes Corporation since 1988, but was delayed several times.
-General Growth Properties acquired Howard Hughes Corporation in 2004, and began work on the site in 2007, to build what was then known as The Shops at Summerlin Centre.
-Construction was suspended in 2008, due to financial problems.
-Howard Hughes Corporation took over the project in 2010, and resumed construction in 2013.
+A mall for the Summerlin community had been planned by Summa Corporation (renamed Howard Hughes Corporation in 1994; not to be confused with the current Howard Hughes Corporation) since 1988, but was delayed several times, and development had changed hands several times as well following acquisitions.
+The Rouse Company acquired Howard Hughes Corporation in 1996.
+General Growth Properties then acquired The Rouse Company in 2004, and began work on the site in 2007, to build what was then known as The Shops at Summerlin Centre.
+Construction was cancelled in 2008, due to financial problems.
+GGP spun off development to the Howard Hughes Corporation, which therefore took over the project in 2010, and resumed construction in 2013.
 Downtown Summerlin's grand opening was held on October 9, 2014.